akka/akka-persistence-cassandra/example/README.md

 ## Running inside a Kubernetes Cluster

-Configuration and sbt-native-packager are included for running in K8s.
+Configuration and sbt-native-packager are included for running in K8s for larger scale tests.

 There are three deployments in the `kubernetes` folder.
 One for each role.
 They all join the same cluster and use the same image.
 They have imagePullPolicy set to Never for minikube, remove this for a real cluster.